manoelfneto/CellularAutomata-SIR/README.md

 it the cell is on te transition state (8) is will goes the recovered state (9).

-When the program is running you can pause (pressing the space bar), initicial a new random matrix (pressing the R) or quit (pressing the Q)
+When the program is running you can pause (pressing the space bar), initicial a new random matrix (pressing the R) or quit (pressing the Q).